Saturday, 16 April 2011

 Regretfully, this match also lacked any take-your-breath-away factor, due mainly to the fact this was a contest between an extremely edgy Villa side, very much aware they were flirting around the borders of Relegationland, and a Newcastle side still coming to terms with the loss of Andy Carroll’s firepower up front.
 That they were also without the suspended Kevin Nolan for this afternoon hardly enhanced their goal prospects.

-Nevertheless the first two meaningful opportunities of the day fell to the visitors as first Joey Barton made a real hash of a headed opportunity, then league debutant Nile Ranger failed to unduly trouble Brad Friedel when put through.
+Nevertheless the first two meaningful opportunities of the day fell to the visitors as first Joey Barton made a real hash of a headed opportunity, then Nile Ranger failed to unduly trouble Brad Friedel when put through.

 In the 24th minute the award of a rather soft free-kick against him for a challenge on Ashley Young had Barton bouncing around in frustration, but worse was to follow as Young, taking the free-kick himself, picked out James COLLINS whose glancing header looped in at the post.
 This strike certainly seemed to settle a few home nerves, and Villa enjoyed the best of things for the remainder of the half.
 Indeed, they should have been two-up at the break, but Darren Bent saw a perfectly good goal wrongly ruled out for offside.